passdan/BioinformaticiansToolbox/CommandLine_Refresher.md

 2. Run `fastqc` on one of the samples in the `raw_data` folder and confirm the `.html` report appears.
 3. Make a `trimmed` folder, then run `fastp` on the sample as above.
 Read the summary fastp prints to the screen.
 How many reads passed the filter?
 4. Run `fastqc` again, this time on your **trimmed** file, and compare it to the raw one.
+5. [Extension] Look at the parameters for paired-end fastp, and run a pair of reads

 ## 4. Writing a simple loop